5.2.7 Tools

 [INFO] [websocket-4]: process started with pid [702603]

-The output log shows that the webserver has started and hobot_image_pub, hobot_codec_republish, and websocket are all running normally.
+The log output indicates that the webserver has launched successfully, and hobot_image_pub, hobot_codec_republish, and websocket are all running normally.

 Trigger Recording Tool

-Trigger is a mechanism that detects changes in the subscribed messages of the Trigger module, such as changes in the number of detection boxes or changes in car control information.
-It triggers corresponding events to record the specified time interval of ROS2 messages, helping developers locate and reproduce perception, control, and other issues in robot scenes.
+The so-called Trigger, based on a pre-defined Trigger mechanism, monitors changes in messages subscribed by the Trigger module—for example, changes in the number of detection bounding boxes or changes in cart control information—to trigger corresponding Trigger events and record ROS2 messages within a specified time interval.
+This helps developers locate and reproduce perception and planning/control issues in robotic scenarios.

-Application Scenarios: data closed-loop link, robot Trigger event reporting scenario, can be combined with perception, control, and other tasks to record rosbag data when Trigger events occur.
+Application scenarios: Robot data closed-loop pipelines and robot Trigger event reporting scenarios.
+It can be integrated with perception, planning/control, and other tasks to record rosbag data at the moment a Trigger event occurs.

 Supported Platforms

-The Trigger module defines the parameters required for initialization configuration.
+The Trigger base module defines parameters required for initialization configuration.

 {